-People Learn and Understand Information in Many Different Ways
+People Learn and Access Information in Many Different Ways

-By synchronizing audio, images and text, DAISY multimedia can address the needs of each type of learner.
-DAISY hardware players, much like CD players or MP3 players, can be of great assistance to auditory learners who benefit from audio playback, whether presented through a text-to-speech feature or through human narration.
+By synchronizing audio, images and text, DAISY can address the needs of each type of learner.
+DAISY players, reading software or various mobile applications can be of assistance to students who benefit from audio playback, whether presented through a text-to-speech feature or human narration.

-People with print disabilities such as blindness or dyslexia have benefited from DAISY's synchronized multimedia for more than a decade.
-Thanks to the recent development of new software tools for the production of DAISY multimedia, today everyone can have access to information in a way that best suits their personal learning style.
+People with print disabilities such as blindness or dyslexia have benefited from synchronized multimedia for two decades.
+Thanks to the recent development of new software tools, everyone can have access to information in a way that best suits their personal learning needs.

 Last update: March 16th, 2017